OSU-BMBL/BMBL-analysis-notebooks/scRNAseq_general_workflow/README.md

 ## Introduction

 This folder contains a comprehensive general workflow for scRNAseq analysis.
 The Rmarkdown files are organized based on specific analysis tasks and should be executed in numerical order for optimal results.
+This pipeline can be run on OSC Ascend.

 ## What's changed
 - Updated the WorkFlow section